a-latyshev/convex-plasticity/tutorials/custom_assembling/README.md

 $$ \int_\Omega g \cdot uv dx, \quad \forall \underline{v} \in V, $$

-where $\underline{u}$ is a trial function, $\underline{v}$ is a test function and the function $g $ is an expression.
+where $\underline{u}$ is a trial function, $\underline{v}$ is a test function and the function $g$ is an expression.
 For this moment we must use `fem.Function` class to implement this variational form.
-Knowing the exact UFL expression of $g $ we can calculate its values on every element using the interpolation procedure of `fem.Expression` class.
-So we save all values of $g $ in one global vector.
-The goal is to have a possibility to calculate $g $ expression, no matter how difficult it is, in every element node (for instance, in every gauss point, if we define $g $ on a quadrature element) during the assembling procedure.
+Knowing the exact UFL expression of $g$ we can calculate its values on every element using the interpolation procedure of `fem.Expression` class.
+So we save all values of $g$ in one global vector.
+The goal is to have a possibility to calculate $g$ expression, no matter how difficult it is, in every element node (for instance, in every gauss point, if we define $g$ on a quadrature element) during the assembling procedure.

 We introduce a new entity named as `CustomFunction` (or `CustomExpression`).
 It
 1. inherits `fem.Function`